15 Best Dumbbell Rear Delt Exercises (With Workout Routine)

 8. Head-Supported Bent Over Reverse Dumbbell Fly

-2. The back should be straight and your arms should be hanging in front of you, with your palms facing inwards (neutral grip).
+2. Your back should be straight, your arms should hang in front of you, and your palms should face inward (neutral grip).

-3. Keeping your elbows slightly bent, raise both arms out to the sides until the dumbbells are level with the height of your shoulders
+3. Keep your elbows slightly bent and lift both arms to the sides until the dumbbells are the same height as your shoulders.

-4. Hold for a count of two and then slowly lower the dumbbells to the starting position in a controlled manner.
-Repeat for the desired number of repetitions.
+4. Hold for a count of two and lower the dumbbells back to the starting position.

 Tips